Graduateshotline

 IELTS Vocabulary- Important Words for IELTS

 IELTS is an exam that tries to assess your proficiency in English either because you plan to move to an English-speaking country or because you plan to seek higher education in another country of your choosing.
-Understanding a language becomes important to hold conversations with natives of the place and learning a language has different aspects to it.
+Understanding a language becomes important to conversing with natives of the place, and learning a language has different aspects.

 How important is vocabulary for IELTS?

 This is why we have accumulated a set of words that will filter out the process of studying with a dictionary.
-These are the words that are generally repeated in the test and whose knowledge will aid you in improving your language as a whole.
+These words are generally repeated in the test, and knowledge will aid you in improving your language.

 excavateto hollow out or form (something) by removing earth